 Visiting a Sleep Clinic

-Your health care provider will tell you how to prepare.
-Ask if you should take your usual medications.
+Your healthcare provider will tell you how to prepare.
+Ask if you should take your usual medicines.
 Also:

 Avoid caffeine and alcohol.